Slow Cooker Pulled Chicken

 Instructions

-- Brown chicken for four minutes on each side in one tablespoon of hot oil in a large skillet over med-high heat.** Remove from heat and place in a slow cooker.
+- Brown 1 1/2 pounds boneless, skinless chicken thighs* for four minutes on each side in 1 tablespoon olive oil in a large skillet over med-high heat.** Remove from heat and place in a slow cooker.

-- In a medium bowl, combine ketchup and next six ingredients for the BBQ sauce.
+- In a medium bowl, combine 1 cup ketchup, 1/4 cup dark brown sugar, 1 tablespoon Worcestershire sauce, 1 tablespoon apple cider vinegar, 1 tablespoon yellow mustard, 1/2 teaspoon garlic salt, and 1/4 teaspoon cayenne pepper for the BBQ sauce.
 Pour the sauce over the chicken.

 - Cover and cook on high for one hour.
 Reduce heat to low, and cook five to six hours.
 Alternatively, if you won’t be able to adjust the temperature setting after one hour, simply cook on LOW for 6-7 hours or on HIGH for 3-4 hours.

 - Remove chicken from sauce and then shred it on a large cutting board or plate, using two forks or your hands.
 Stir shredded chicken into the sauce.
-Spoon mixture onto buns with coleslaw, serve over a salad, or baked potato… the options are endless!
+Spoon mixture onto 4 hamburger buns with coleslaw, serve over a salad, or baked potato.

 Notes